rbaral/Kaggle/README.md

 # Kaggle Projects

-this respository contains some Kaggle projects I worked for fun
+This respository contains some Kaggle projects that I worked for fun.
+For the resources borrowed from the Internet, I have tried my best to credit the original authors.

 Projects: